eBay: marketplace guide

 - The title/name of a product cannot be empty.

 - It is not possible to add products without at least one product image.
+The recommended resolution is 800x800 px, which allows prospective buyers to enlarge the images.

 - When selling used or refurbished products, it is mandatory to fill in a Condition description matching the condition of those items.